15 Side Jobs to Make Some Extra Money

 6. Get a Freelance Gig

-If your paycheck isn’t cutting it, and you’ve got the right skills and the time, you could freelance to help boost your bank account and your resume.
+If your paycheck isn’t cutting it and you’ve got the right skills and the time, you could freelance to help boost your bank account and your resume.
 You may even have thought about freelancing full-time.
-If that’s the case, doing some side gigs is a good way to see if a transition to self-employment makes sense.
-Review these tips for how to become a freelancer to get started.
+If that’s the case, doing some side gigs is a good way to see whether a transition to self-employment makes sense.
+To get started, review these tips for how to become a freelancer.
+Here are some of the sites you can use to find gigs:

 7. Rent Your Extra Space